dev-abir/jwtexample/README.md

 ![H2 sql query](imgs/9_h2_sql_query.png)

-If you have any issue following, here's the source code repo link.
+If you have any issue following, here's the [source code repo](https://github.com/dev-abir/jwtexample).

 Thanks a lot for reading.\
 Stay safe,\
 Have a nice day.